 How to Heal Dry, Cracked Feet

-Now, for the good part: Here are the best ways to heal dry feet.
+Now, for the best part: Here are the best ways to heal dry feet.

 First, Dr. Brenner recommends exfoliating your feet two to three times a week.